 Best running shoes

-Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picks this pair as his go-to running shoe.
-“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explains.
+Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picked this pair as his go-to running shoe.
+“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explained.
 “Since the Pegasus is a bit more responsive, you can help propel yourself a bit quicker off the ground.”

 If you’re racking up the miles for a half-marathon or other endurance event, check these out.